People Change.

 Who We Are

 The Pardon Project of Monroe County began as a volunteer (pro bono) program of the Monroe County Bar Association (MCBA), where it had the strong support of the judiciary, the Clerk of Court, the District Attorney and the Public Defender.
-Then, the Metamorphosis Women’s Empowerment Initiative stepped forward and, once its staff was trained, it became the Pardon Project’s primary home in Monroe County.
-Two other organizations quickly joined the effort, becoming Pardon Hubs: NorthBound, and Resources for Human Development through its Crossroads Community Services and Street2Feet programs.
+Then, the Metamorphosis Women’s Empowerment Initiative quickly joined the effort, followed quickly by CareerLink Monroe County, PathStone, NorthBound, Resources for Human Development through its Crossroads Community Services and Street2Feet programs, and State Representative Tarah Probst.
 Our goal is to enlist more organizations and train their staff and volunteers, creating a real network in our County where people can go and get help cleaning up their criminal records so they can get on with pursuing their potential.

 We all volunteers and part of a large and growing statewide network of Pardon Projects.